-Wording is clarified related to a Class D felony for operating as a grain warehouse operator or a grain dealer without a license.
-The accompanying fine amount is up to \$10,000 for each violation, not to exceed \$500,000.
+Operating as a grain warehouse operator or a grain dealer without a license holds up to a \$10,000 for each violation, not to exceed \$500,000.
+The Class D felony language is removed for this offense that was in prior versions of the bill, however current statute wording refers to imprisonment for at least one (1) but not more than five (5) years.

-Wording is also clarified surrounding any person who intentionally refuses or fails to pay moneys collected for assessments of grain under the Kentucky grain insurance fund under KRS 251.640.
-This is a Class A misdemeanor subject to up to a \$500 fine or up to six (6) months incarceration.
+For the intentional refusal or failure to pay moneys collected for assessments of grain under the Kentucky grain insurance fund under KRS 251.640.
+There is a fine in the amount of up to \$500.
+Wording as existed in prior versions of the bill is removed for a Class A misdemeanor, however, the current statute wording of up to six (6) months incarceration remains.

-Failure to comply with licensing requirements under Section 11 of the proposed legislation relating to 80% of the value of the unpaid obligations for grain purchased under forward pricing is, under current statute, subject to up to \$10,000 for each violation, not to exceed \$500,000, and/or one (1) to five (5) years in prison.
+Failure to comply with licensing requirements under Section 11 of the proposed legislation relating to 80% of the value of the unpaid obligations for grain purchased under forward pricing is, under current statute, subject to up to \$10,000 for each violation, not to exceed \$500,000.
+And while current statute does not specify a Class D felony offense, there is a penalty of one (1) to five (5) years in prison.

-Knowingly making a false statement, representation, certification, or knowingly failing to make a statement, representation, or certification in a record, report, or document is clarified as a Class D felony with up to a \$1,000 fine for each violation, not to exceed a total of \$500,000.
+Knowingly making a false statement, representation, certification, or knowingly failing to make a statement, representation, or certification in a record, report, or document is up to a \$1,000 fine for each violation, not to exceed a total of \$500,000.
+While the wording related to the Class D felony is removed from this version of the legislation, the current statute wording of one (1) to five (5) years imprisonment remains.

-Transferring or disbursing grain, property, or assets in violation of KRS Chapter 251 is clarified as a Class D felony with up to a \$10,000 fine for each violation, not to exceed a total of \$500,000.
+The Class D felony is also removed from the bill language for transferring or disbursing grain, property, or assets in violation of KRS Chapter 251.
+Up to a \$10,000 fine for each violation, not to exceed a total of \$500,000 remains.
+Current statute wording remains referencing a penalty of one (1) to five (5) years imprisonment.

-The penalty for willfully and knowingly resisting, preventing, impeding, or interfering with a representative of the board or department in performance of duties under KRS Chapter 251 is increased from not more than one (1) year to a Class C felony with imprisonment for not more than ten (10) years and/or an increased fine from \$5,000 to \$10,000.
+The Class C felony penalty wording for willfully and knowingly resisting, preventing, impeding, or interfering with a representative of the board or department in performance of duties under KRS Chapter 251 is removed from this version of the bill, returning to the existing statute wording of imprisonment for not more than one (1) year.
+Wording specifying the Class D level felony is not articulated in the current statute.
+The fine amount also returned to the existing statutory language of \$5,000, reduced from the \$10,000 that was included in prior versions of the bill.

-There are wording revisions surrounding a business entity who violates any provision of KRS Chapter 251 or fails to comply with a lawful order issued by the board or the department to be subject to the same penalties imposed upon a person.
+The legislation contains wording revisions surrounding a business entity who violates any provision of KRS Chapter 251 or fails to comply with a lawful order issued by the board or the department to be subject to the same penalties imposed upon a person.